 - Provide a learning landscape environment throughout the facility

-What is “Student Life”?
+What is “Campus Life”?

 Is there anything fun to do on campus?

 Yes!
 Just walk through the Student Union any day of the week to experience involvement fairs, cultural celebrations, art displays, and much more.
-The Student Programming Board, sponsored by the Office of Student Life, provides a variety of Late Night programs throughout the year including: a free Haunted House, Scavenger Hunts, off-campus trips, a 100 Foot Banana Split, and a variety of events are held in the lobby of the Student Union two to three times per week.
+The Student Programming Board, sponsored by the Office of Campus Life, provides a variety of Late Night programs throughout the year including: a free Haunted House, Scavenger Hunts, off-campus trips, a 100 Foot Banana Split, and a variety of events are held in the lobby of the Student Union two to three times per week.

 What is UBLinked and how do I use it?